 Understand transaction limits

 Before attempting a large withdrawal or transfer, be aware of the daily transaction limits set by your bank and the AePS system.
-If you need to transact a larger amount, you might need to split it over several days or visit a traditional bank branch.
-Knowing these limits prevents unnecessary transaction failures.
+If you need to transact a larger amount, you may need to split it over several days or visit a traditional bank branch.
+Knowing these limits helps prevent unnecessary transaction failures.

 Choose reliable service points